omry/omegaconf/docs/source/usage.rst

 ----------------------

 OmegaConf supports variable interpolation.
 Interpolations are evaluated lazily on access.
-Interpolations are absolute by default.
-Relative interpolation are prefixed by one or more dots:
-The first dot denotes the level of the node itself and additional dots are going up the parent hierarchy. e.g. ..foo goes to the foo node of the parent of the containing node.

 Config node interpolation
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 The interpolated variable can be the dot-path to another node in the configuration, and in that case the value will be the value of that node.

+Interpolations are absolute by default.
+Relative interpolation are prefixed by one or more dots:
+The first dot denotes the level of the node itself and additional dots are going up the parent hierarchy. e.g. **${..foo}** points to the **foo** sibling of the parent of the current node.

 Input YAML file: